banner

 public static @Nullable Looper myLooper() {

-// sThreadLocal is static and will obtain Looper through the current Thread as the key
+// sThreadLocal is static and will obtain Looper through the current Thread as Key

 return sThreadLocal.get();